 - Keep your chin level or slightly lower

 - If your chin is elevated you’ll look as though you’re peering down your nose at your viewer (as pictured below).
 It’s not the kind of attitude you want to imbue in your frame.
 In my industry, it’s also referred to as the “Miss Piggy” or giving the snout.
 Not the most endearing or flattering angle to use onscreen.

 - Avoid full profile (side on) body positions.
 Instead, ensure that both eyes can see the video camera lens

 - Avoid the “selfie” distance – eg 12 inches between you and your filming device to prevent nasal and facial distortion.
 Opt for a distance of 3 to 5 feet (portrait distance) instead

 - Also note that some filming devices and their lens capabilities, as well as various apps and filters, can distort and make your facial features disproportionate

-Face/age/skin texture: Always face your light source – good lighting will make you look stunning on screen, no matter your age.
+Face/age/skin texture: Always face your light source.
+Good lighting will make you look better- on screen, no matter your age.

-- It fills in facial shadows, brings light to your eyes and can make hair look lush and shiny
+- Good lighting fills in facial shadows, brings light to your eyes, and can make hair look lush and shiny

 Practice, Pose, Poise

-No matter what, learn to love the way you look.
-Inner confidence is such an attractive quality that will enhance your on-screen presence.
+No matter what, learn to appreciate the way you look.
+Inner confidence is an attractive quality that will enhance your on-screen presence and life in general.